3 Key Steps to Land a Job at Facebook

 The modern job market is becoming more and more competitive day by day.
 So, it’s a challenging exercise to craft an effective and persuasive resume to get you noticed and grab the attention of employers among a stack of other well-qualified applicants.

 You may have dozens of questions swarming in your head.
 Am I using the right action verbs?
 Are these buzzwords relevant for this industry?
 What “power words” shall I use?

 Here are the best tips from the Facebook hiring managers on how to land a job at Facebook!

 It pays to be brave only during the job interview as you will have time to make a great impression and tell what exactly makes you better than the rest of the candidates.

 But when it comes to resume and cover letter writing, it’s better to spend extra time and make sure you get that job interview.
 Some people turn to online resume generators, but those can’t guarantee a perfect result.
 This is the first important step in creating your impressive and effective application documents that will grab the attention of prospective recruiters.

 The director of engineering and New York site lead at Facebook, Jeff Reynar, believes it’s quite an ineffective way to pay too much attention to the nomenclature on your CV.
 He states that instead of focusing on the myth about buzzwords, one should better concentrate on telling a clear story about your achievements.

 Additionally, in the cover letter, you need to explain why you are a perfect fit for the position and how you can contribute to the targets of the company.
-Make sure you know how to address cover letter not to ruin the first impression.
+Make sure you know how to address cover letters not to ruin the first impression.